African Manatee Facts

 - Principle among these is the fact that poachers often prey on the species for its oil, bones, meat, and skin.
 Habitat loss due to urban expansion and agriculture additionally threaten it as well.
 Its estimated population numbers fewer than 15,000 individuals.

 - The perils this work of evolution faces don’t simply end there, though.
 That’s due to the fact that it also faces the looming threat of ongoing climate change.
 In that respect, at least, it’s just like the great majority of other species around the world.

 - The impressive African Manatee remains at an increased risk from these, and other threats, due to its already sparse population.
 Fortunately, it holds a protected status in all areas it inhabits.
 But sadly, this status is not strictly enforced in much of its range.

 African Manatee Physical Description

-First of all, the truly fascinating African Manatee constitutes the second largest of all known varieties of this wonderful mammal.
+This wonder stands out for several reasons.
+For one, the fascinating African Manatee constitutes the second largest of all known varieties of this wonderful mammal.
 Only the equally remarkable creature known as West Indian Manatee attains a larger average size.
-In addition, it also displays only a small sign of sexual dimorphism.
-Females tend to be slightly larger in size.

 - Kingdom: Animalia